Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Detection Methodology

 \subsection{Overview}

 We consider the attack scenario in which the attacker breaches the integrity of the control code and causes the controller to function incorrectly in the power-grid system.
-Our key idea is, the normal behavior of the controller in a power-grid system is predictable using a temporal deep learning model and tamper-resistant HPC features.
-The deviation of the real monitored behavior from the predicted behavior indicates the anomalies in the controller.
-We further use a statistical test to determine the occurrence of such deviation, and consider that as abnormal controller behavior.
-We show an overview of the workflow of our proposed method in Figure \ref{fig:workflow}.
-There are four steps in the hijacking detection.
-We use "baseline" and "normal", "real observed sequence" and "testing sequence" interchangeably.
+Our key idea is, the normal behavior of the controller in a power-grid system is predictable using a temporal deep learning model and low-cost HPC features.
+We define \textbf{RED}, \textbf{Reconstruction Error Distribution}, of hardware performance counters, as a robust way to detect controller anomalies.
+The deviation of the real monitored behavior from the predicted behavior indicates the anomalies.
+We further use a statistical test to emphasize such deviations.
+We show our proposed architecture in Figure \ref{fig:architecture}.

-\begin{enumerate} \item Training a deep sequence predictor to predict baseline controller behaviors in the future.
-The sequence predictors used in this paper are LSTM and Conditional-RBM. \item Calculating the baseline reconstruction error distribution $D_1$ as the reference distribution.
-In our experiments, we use the squared error of the predicted behavior $v_1$ and the observed behavior $v_2$, i.e. $|v_1-v_2|^2$, as the reconstruction error. \item Using the sequence predictor online to predict the future behavior using the historical behavior.
-Calculating the reconstruction error distribution $D_2$ of the observed (testing) behavior which can be normal or abnormal. \item Applying the KS test on $D_1$ and $D_2$ to determine if they are from the same distribution. \end{enumerate}
+There are two phases, i.e. \textit{offline training and profiling} and \textit{online detection and mitigation}, and five steps in the power-grid controller anomaly detection.
+The offline phase consists of two main steps:

-We show our proposed system design in Figure \ref{fig:system}.
-It consists of several components: a deep learning accelerator and an HPC interface \cite{ozsoy2015malware} for predicting the normal behavior of the controller, an external RAM for storing the reference "gold values", a KS test module and an anomaly response module, e.g. a code version controller.
-The deep learning module reads the HPC measurements in real-time and computes the testing reconstruction errors.
-The KS test module receives the testing and reference reconstruction errors, from the deep learning module and the external RAM, respectively.
-The positive KS test result (two sets of reconstruction errors with different distributions) triggers the code version controller to switch to a "safe but not updated" version of the control code \cite{mohan2013s3a}.
+\begin{enumerate} \item Training a deep learning sequence predictor to predict future normal controller behavior.
+The sequence predictors we explore are Long Short-Term Memory (LSTM) and Conditional Restricted Boltzmann Machine (CRBM). \item Calculating the baseline RED $D_1$ as the reference distribution.
+In our experiments, we use the squared error of the predicted behavior $v_1$ and the observed behavior $v_2$, i.e. $|v_1-v_2|^2$, as the reconstruction error. \end{enumerate} The online detection phase consists of three main steps: \begin{enumerate} \item Using the sequence predictor online to predict the future behavior using the historical behavior.
+Calculating the RED $D_2$ of the observed (testing) behavior which can be normal or abnormal. \item Applying the statistical test on $D_1$ and $D_2$ to determine if they are from the same distribution. \item If an anomaly is detected, the anomaly response module is triggered.
+One action is to switch to a "safe but not updated" version of the control code, and send out an alarm. \end{enumerate}